fujunhe/fujunhe.github.io/_pages/about.md

 I am a reseracher at Huawei Technologies Co., Ltd., Shenzhen, China.
 I received the Ph.D. degree from Kyoto University, Kyoto, Japan, in 2020, under the supervision of Prof. [Eiji Oki](http://icn.cce.i.kyoto-u.ac.jp/english/english_oki).

-My research interest lies in modeling, algorithm design, and system design for communication and computer networks.
+My research interest lies in computing-networking integration systems, ranging from wide area networks (WANs) to Scale-up fabrics.
 At a high level, I work on bridging theoretical approaches and practical applications.
-I aim to achieve reliable, secure, flexible, and intelligent networks by leveraging optimization, queueing theory, graph theory, and machine learning techniques.
-Recently, my work focuses on network virtualization/softwarization, optical networks, and computing-aware networks.
-In particular, I research and implement fundamental algorithms for next-generation network routing and optimization at Huawei.
+I aim to achieve high-performance, reliable, scalable, and intelligent computing and networking systems through architecture design, system optimization, and algorithmic innovations.
+Specifically, my recent research projects focus on: quantification and optimization of Scale-up cluster systems for Agentic AI (2024-present), routing and flow control for computing-aware WANs (2022-2024), and resource allocation for network virtualization and optical networks (before 2022).

 <!---My research interest lies in modeling, algorithm design, and system engineering for communication and computer networks.
 At a high level, I work on bridging theoretical approaches and practical applications.
 I aim to achieve reliable, cost-effective, flexible, scalable, and intelligent networks by leveraging optimization, queueing theory, graph theory, and machine learning techniques.
 Recently, my work focuses on network virtualization/softwarization, optical networks, and artificial intelligence for network control.
 In particular, I research and implement fundamental algorithms for next-generation network routing and optimization at Huawei.